cwendorf/DEVISE/README.md

 This package contains a set of examples to demonstrate its use:

 - [Working with DEVISE](./docs/README.md) - Use the package to organize confidence interval workflow.
-- [Direct Input Examples](./docs/basicExamples.md) – Use reported confidence intervals from published sources.
+- [Direct Input Examples](./basicExamples.md) – Use reported confidence intervals from published sources.
-- [Reconstructed Information Examples](./docs/reconstructExamples.md) – Use summary information to reconstruct the confidence intervals.
+- [Reconstructed Information Examples](./reconstructExamples.md) – Use external packages to reconstruct confidence intervals.
-- [Bootstrapped Intervals Examples](./docs/bootstrapExamples.md) – Use external packages to obtain parametric and bootstrapped confidence intervals.
+- [Bootstrapped Intervals Examples](./bootstrapExamples.md) – Use external packages to obtain parametric and bootstrapped confidence intervals.

 ### Contact Me